Togo

-Togo, officially the Togolese Republic, (Note: République togolaise) is a country in West Africa.
+Togo, officially the Togolese Republic, (Note: République togolaise) is a country located in West Africa.
 It is bordered by Ghana to the west, Benin to the east and Burkina Faso to the north.
-It is one of the least developed countries and extends south to the Gulf of Guinea, where its capital, Lomé, is located.
-It is a small, tropical country, spanning 57,000 km2 with a population of approximately 8 million, and it has a width of less than 115 km between Ghana and its eastern neighbor Benin.
+It is one of the least developed countries in the world.
+It extends north from the Gulf of Guinea (where its capital, Lomé, is located) to the Burkina Faso-Togo border.
+It is a small, tropical country, spanning 57,000 km2 with a population of approximately 8 million.
+It has a width of less than 115 km between Ghana and its eastern neighbour Benin.

-Various peoples settled the boundaries of present-day Togo between the 11th and 16th centuries.
+Various people settled the boundaries of present-day Togo between the 11th and 16th centuries.
 Between the 16th and 18th centuries, the coastal region served primarily as a European slave trading outpost, earning Togo and the surrounding region the name "The Slave Coast".
 In 1884, during the scramble for Africa, Germany established a protectorate in the region called Togoland.
 After World War I, Togo was transferred to France with its contemporary borders.
 Togo gained independence from France in 1960.
 In 1967, Gnassingbé Eyadéma led a successful military coup d'état and became president of an anti-communist, single-party state.
 In 1993, Eyadéma faced multiparty elections marred by irregularities, and won the presidency three times.
 At the time of his death, Eyadéma was the "longest-serving leader in modern African history", having been president for 38 years.
 In 2005, his son Faure Gnassingbé was elected president.

 Togo is a tropical, sub-Saharan nation whose economy depends mostly on agriculture.
-The official language is French, but other languages are spoken, particularly those of the Gbe family.
-47.8% of the population adhere to Christianity, making it the largest religion in the country.
+The official language is French, while the two national languages are Kabiye and Ewe.
+Other languages are also spoken, particularly those of the Gbe family.
+Christians represent roughly half of the population (49.2%), followed by Muslims and adherents of traditional religions.
 Togo is a member of the United Nations, African Union, Organisation of Islamic Cooperation, South Atlantic Peace and Cooperation Zone, Francophonie, Commonwealth of Nations, and Economic Community of West African States.

+Etymology

+The name of Togo means "by the water" or "behind the sea", derived from Ewe to ("water") and go ("shore").
+Originally it just referred to the town of Togo (now Togoville); later, the Germans extended the name to the whole nation.

+Since the country's independence in 1960, the official name of the state is République togolaise ("Togolese Republic").